 social-engineering narratives with heroes you could not care less about.

 A while ago, I discovered a website where it’s host, Chris Tolworthy, wrote an expansive, book-length treatise on the just where Marvel Comics went wrong.
 It’s a phenomenally well-researched and powerfully presented work that I recommend wholeheartedly.
 On his Great American Novel website, Chris Tolworthy with 40 years of collective analysis, was able to conclusively detail and document the rise and fall of Marvel Comics.
-Here are but a few of the standout chapters:
+Here are some links to a few of the outstanding chapters:

 Enthralling acrobatics combined with urgent, purposeful dialogue that drives the story along.
 The action is fluid and wild but the brilliant composition keeps Spider-Man in constant focus.
 Artist Steve Ditko knows how to excite and captivate an audience!